-Samantha Siciliano is an analyst for the Insights for Innovation practice area of Applied Marketing Science.
+Samantha Siciliano is a senior analyst for the Insights for Innovation practice area of Applied Marketing Science.

 As an analyst, Samantha is involved in many aspects of project work, including survey testing, qualitative and quantitative data analysis, and report development.
 Samantha works with a variety of clients in industries such as industrial components, consumer goods, and financial services.

 Prior to joining AMS, Samantha interned at Actifio, a data virtualization software platform, where she was a Business Development Representative Intern.
 She provided back-end sales operational aid, market research, and prospect-facing outreach for the BDRs.
 Samantha also worked as a marketing and public relations intern for two startups, Locker Room Talk and Premier Development Academy.
 In addition, she was an office assistant at the Tufts University Athletic Department for four years.